Lebanese nationality law: Birth in Lebanon

-Birth in Lebanon does not in itself confer Lebanese citizenship.
-Jus soli applies in certain cases under Article 1 clauses 2 and 3 of law of 1925.
-Accordingly, anyone born in Lebanon and proven to be born to parents of unknown nationality or born in Lebanon and did not acquire another nationality is Lebanese.
+Birth in Lebanon does not, in itself, generally confer Lebanese citizenship.
+However, jus soli applies in certain cases, under article 1, clauses 2 and 3, of decree 15/S of 1925.
+Anyone born in Lebanon, to unknown parents or to parents of unknown nationality, or born in Lebanon and who did not acquire another nationality at birth, is a Lebanese national.

 Naturalization

 Lebanese citizenship can be acquired through naturalization only if the person has applied for, and been granted, a Decree from the Lebanese Council of Ministers.

 Loss of Lebanese citizenship

 Article 8 of Decree No. 15 states how one ceases to be Lebanese:

 By accepting public employment from a foreign country and failing to resign, despite been instructed to do so, in a set amount of time, by the Lebanese government.

 Lebanese citizenship can be renounced if the Lebanese government first approves the acquisition of a foreign citizenship and then approves the renunciation of Lebanese citizenship.